Last Updated on July 28, 2026 by Daniel Globe

 - Keep excess off the fabric.

-- Recheck after each camping trip.
+- Recheck after each outdoor camping trip.

-How to Fix a Zipper That Separates?
+How to Fix a Zipper That Separates

 If your zipper closes but then separates, check the slider’s grip first, since a loose slider often needs a gentle squeeze with pliers.
 Clean out any debris and apply a light lubricant to help the teeth track smoothly.
 If the slider’s worn or damaged, replace it so the zipper can stay closed.